 The six panels of Figure 1 illustrate the basic algorithm in two dimensions.
 First the region surrounding the ligand is placed in a grid box, with spacing of around 0.5 Å or less.
 The box must extend beyond the extents of the ligand by at least 5 Å. In Figure 1a grid points that are within the value "range" from atoms in both the ligand and protein are marked in green.
 These are potential locations for bridging waters.
 Range has useful values of around 4.0-6.0 Å. Of these grid points, many are next excluded because they are too close to existing atoms.
-The algorithm removes grid points that are within ($R{VdW} + R{solvent}$)S{bump} from any atom, where R{VdW} is the Van der Waals radius of the atom, S{bump} is a bump scaler (0.7 to 1.0) and R{solvent} is the solvent (water) radius that is usually 1.4 Å. The remaining grid points are indicated in purple (Figure 1b).
-A putative water is placed at each of these grid points and exhaustively optimized using an algorithm we previously described.[9]
-The resulting "binding" interaction scores for these waters are qualitatively indicated by the colors in Figure 1c where blue indicates a more favorable position (while red is unfavorable).
-In this algorithm, not just the resulting scores, but the molecule objects (and atom structure) for each of the optimized water molecules are retained for future use.
-Next, the highest scoring water molecule (1) is placed on its grid point (Figure 1d) and all grid points within a "knockout" distance (typically 4.0-6.0 Å) are disabled.
-Of the remaining grid points, the highest scoring water (2) is placed and the knockout radius is again applied.
-This process is repeated until a minimum favorable score threshold is reached or the grid point pool is depleted.
-The next cycle commences (Figures 1e and 1f) where the water molecules from the previous cycle are used to redefine the grid points accessible for bridging and to exclude grid points too close to existing atoms.
+The algorithm removes grid points that are within ($R{VdW} + R{solvent}$)×S{bump} from any atom, where R{VdW} is the Van der Waals radius of the atom, S{bump} is a bump weight (0.7 to 1.0) and R{solvent} is the solvent (water) radius that is usually 1.4 Å. The remaining grid points are indicated in purple (Figure 1b).

-Figure 1: Algorithm for locating and placing bridging water molecules: a) grid points within range distance from atoms in both the ligand and protein are marked in green; b) grid points remaining after those too close to existing atoms are marked in purple; c) HINT scores for putative waters at each grid points are indicated by the color spectrum (blue-most favorable to red-least favorable); d) highest scoring water (1) is placed and all grid points within knockout distance are disabled and additional waters are placed similarly; e) next cycle uses new water molecules to define potential bridging grid points; and f) grid points too close to existing atoms (including those from new waters) are eliminated.
+Figure 1.
+Algorithm for locating and placing bridging water molecules: a) grid points within range distance from atoms in both the ligand and protein are marked in green; b) grid points remaining after those too close to existing atoms are marked in purple; c) HINT scores for putative waters at each grid points are indicated by the color spectrum (blue-most favorable to red-least favorable); d) highest scoring water (1) is placed and all grid points within knockout distance are disabled and additional waters are placed similarly; e) next cycle uses new water molecules to define potential bridging grid points; and f) grid points too close to existing atoms (including those from new waters) are eliminated.